Jessie J. Knight, Jr.

 He is a past board member of the San Diego Arthritis Foundation, The California Interscholastic Federation – San Diego Section and the Poway Wrestling Foundation.
 Schavrien holds a bachelor's degree in business administration from National University.Back to Senior VPs Menu

-Amy Chiu is vice president of Business Process Improvement & Enterprise Risk Management for Southern California Gas Co.
-(SoCalGas) and San Diego Gas and Electric (SDG&E), Sempra Energy’s regulated California utilities.
+Diana L. Day is Vice President, Enterprise Risk Management for Southern California Gas Co.
+(SoCalGas) and San Diego Gas & Electric (SDG&E), Sempra Energy’s regulated California utilities.

 Paul Goldstein is vice president of gas acquisition for Southern California Gas Company (SoCalGas).